 PLEASE NOTE THAT DUE TO COVID-19 WE ARE ONLY ABLE TO OFFER E-INSPECTION COPIES AT PRESENT

-E-inspection copies are available to any academic who is a module leader from an accredited college or university.
+E-inspection copies are available for free to any academic who is a module leader from an accredited college or university.
 Simply go to the website page for the title you are interested in and click on the 'Request E-inspection Copy' tab on the right hand side of the page.
 Assuming your request fulfils our criteria, e-inspection copies wil be available within a few hours.

 Written for teachers, this concise guide takes an evidence-based approach to professional learning communities and teacher enquiry, with practical advice on how to engage with and evaluate various models.

 Helping children rise to the challenge of learning

 In the Zone argues that challenge is an essential element of true learning, without which there can be no progress.
 It brings together supportive materials to encourage teachers to reflect on their present practice, take sensible risks with their teaching, and understand the importance of enjoyment and engagement for both teachers and pupils.

 Offers a unique perspective in bringing together the concept of co-creation with relational pedagogy within higher education learning and teaching.
 Highlights the benefits of classroom-level, relational, dialogic pedagogy and co-creation, with examples of practice and practical guidance.

 A book about putting learning relationships at the heart of your teaching; then everything else will fall into place including positive behaviour management, stress reduction, student engagement and pupil progress.